Keeping yourself and others safe

 Antisemitism is not something that everyone will see or experience at university and definitely not something which should define one’s time whilst studying.
 However, it can be present.
 UJS and CST work to counter the effects of this hatred, with universities, the police and the government.
 Together with one of the UK’s top lawyers, Anthony Julius, UJS and CST have developed A Student’s Guide to Antisemitism on Campus

 , a handbook to aid students in how to tackle and report antisemitism in all of its forms.
-This book goes out to students across the country at the beginning of each academic year and can be downloaded here
+This book goes out to students across the country at the beginning of each academic year.

 CST also trains students of all beliefs and backgrounds to become Student Security Officers for their campuses.
 Countless J-Soc events, from Friday night dinners to J-Soc Balls, are kept safe by these volunteers.
 Find out more about the Student Security Officer Programme here